stevenxchung/AWS-Solutions-Architect-Practice-Exam-2018/Practice Exams/03-practice-exam.md

 1. The retention period for a one-minute datapoint in AWS CloudWatch is 15 days.

-2. If you are note able to connect to the web server using your browser:
+2. If you are not able to connect to the web server using your browser:
   * Check the security group rules
   * Check the route table